 ESTHER 3:6-6:6 [IIII on manuscript = modern Ch 5].
 “Queen Esther and the Origin of Purim”.
 Illuminated on fine, thin vellum, in Paris, France, c.1230-1240, possibly a bit earlier.
 Full margins; 6.3″ x 4.25″.
 Nicely rubricated throughout in Red and Blue, 43 lines per col., 10 lines per inch.
-Ch.
-IIII is the only adornment; modern chapters (c.1210) not indicated; but see marginal notes and notations for Ch IV, 5, and 6.
+“IIII” is the only adornment (copyist might have used an older exemplar without modern [that is, c.1210] chapter divisions; but see marginal notes by a later hand, and notations for Ch IV, 5, and 6.
 EXCELLENT+ condition; strong ink; pinhole at bottom margin (see pics).
 COA on premium “gold leaf” paper w. gold seal.
 A fine example of an early “pocket bible” suitable for carrying on the Crusades.
 Includes: English trans of parts the “Purim” story (Queen Esther providentially saves her people from slavery and death), plus a scholarly essay on Esther’s place in the Hebrew canon.
 For larger manuscripts, see the “Bifold Portfolios” category.